Topic outline

 Leverhulme Trade Charities Trust

-The Leverhulme Trade Charities Trust has funds available for undergraduate and postgraduate students in financial need who have been resident in the UK and whose parents are either:
+The Leverhulme Trade Charities Trust has funds available for undergraduate and postgraduate students in financial need who are UK residents with a household income of less than £90,000 and work as (or their parents work as):

 Commercial Travellers